Souha-Kabtni/Sales_Predictions/README.md

 ### Explanatory Data Analysis

-    - 1 barplot and one heatmap were chosen and one line graph was chosen.
+    - 1 barplot and one heatmap were chosen.
     - The barplot was chosen to show how the category compare to each other.
     - The heatmap was chosen to show which numerical variable most correlates with our target variable.